emqx/hocon/SCHEMA.md

 ### Config generation

-When starting a Erlang node it requires a system configuration file, (usually named `sys.config`), see [Erlang doc](https://erlang.org/doc/man/config.html#sys.config) for more details.
+When starting a Erlang node it usually requires a system configuration file, (usually named `sys.config`), see [Erlang doc](https://erlang.org/doc/man/config.html#sys.config) for more details.

-When using HOCON config format, we need a tool to tranfrom a HOCON file to a config file of `sys.config` format.
+When using HOCON config format, we need a tool to transfrom a HOCON file to a config file of `sys.config` format.
 `hocon_schema` is such a tool.

 ### Config mapping

-As introduced above, Erlang requires a `sys.config` to bootstrap, the content of this config is essentially an Erlang expression which evaluates to an Erlang term (the 'object' in Erlang).
+The content of the above mentioned config file for Erlang node to bootstrap is essentially an Erlang expression which evaluates to an Erlang term (the 'object' in Erlang).

 To map HOCON objects (or their fields) to Erlang terms, we need to define a set of rules, such rules in HOCON schema